 2005 – The Joliet Symphony Orchestra at USF was established.

-2007 – The Mother Alfred Moes statue was placed in the roundabout in front of Tower Hall by the City of Joliet, to honor of the Sisters of St. Francis of Mary Immaculate.
+2007 – The City of Joliet erected the Mother Alfred Moes statue in the roundabout in front of Tower Hall, to honor of the Sisters of St. Francis of Mary Immaculate.

 2007 – USF offered a four-course online certificate in Franciscan Studies, initiated through an AFCU grant.